ragavvenkatesan/yann/docs/source/index.rst

 Welcome to the Yann Toolbox.
 It is a toolbox for building and learning convolutional neural networks, built on top of `theano`_.
 To setup the toolbox refer the :ref:`setup` guide.
-Once setup, you may start with the :`quick_start` guide or try your hand at the :ref:`tutorial` and the guide to :ref:`getting_started`.
+Once setup, you may start with the :ref:`quick_start` guide or try your hand at the :ref:`tutorial` and the guide to :ref:`getting_started`.
 A user base discussion group is setup on `gitter`_ and also on `google groups`_.